wjezekiel/Minesweeper/README.md

 # Minesweeper
-# Wrote and implemented the 'getAction' function, along with the constructor, and any additional helper functions.
+# Wrote and implemented the 'getAction' function within MyAI.py, along with the constructor, and any additional helper functions.